Toilet Training Children with Cerebral Palsy

 - Cystometry – a moderately invasive test and dependent on a cooperative child, cystometry in children evaluates the bladder muscle called the detrusor that contracts to squeeze out urine and then relaxes.

 - Urine test – the doctor will also test the urine for signs of a urinary tract infection, which can also cause bladder incontinence.
-Repeated infections can lead to a condition vesicoureteral reflux, where urine travels backward into the kidneys.
+Repeated infections can lead to a condition called vesicoureteral reflux, where urine travels backward into the kidneys.
 Another source of infection occurs when the bladder doesn’t empty completely, leaving a small amount of urine in the bladder that can collect bacteria.
 A 1993 London study suggests that children with cerebral palsy have increased incident of lower urinary tract symptoms.

 Medical treatments for incontinence may include special exercises, biofeedback, prescription drugs, surgery, or surgically implanted devices to replace or aid muscles.